varnishcache/varnish-cache/doc/sphinx/reference/vcl.rst

 other Varnish caches or other web accelerators as objects won't be duplicated across caches.

-It will use the value of req.hash, just as the normal cache-lookup methods.
+It will use the value of req.hash, just as the normal cache lookup methods.

 The round-robin director